mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 }
 ```

+Note that...

-Note that we just have one dependency in our package.json: `typescript`.
-We have a `dev` script (this is
+- We just have one dependency in our package.json: `typescript`.
-what runs when you invoke `yarn dev-hello-ts` from the project root) that runs the TypeScript compiler in "watch"
+- We have a `dev` script (this is what runs when you invoke `yarn dev-hello-ts` from the project root)
-mode (watches for source changes, and rebuilds automatically).
+  - It runs the TypeScript compiler in "watch" mode (watches for source changes, and rebuilds automatically).

+The following is just about the simplest possible [config file](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for the TS compiler:

 `tsconfig.json`
 [(view source)](https://github.com/mike-north/ts-fundamentals-v3/blob/main/packages/hello-ts/tsconfig.json) <br />

-This is just about the simplest possible [config file](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for the TS compiler:

 ```jsonc
 {
   "compilerOptions": {